hirak99/video-summarizer/src/flow/README.md

 # Flow: A general purpose ML workflow manager

-Process graphs offers persistence, extensibility, generalization and ease of use in building offline ML training and inference workflows.
+Process graphs provide persistence, extensibility, generalization and ease of use for building offline ML training and inference workflows.

 Example -